United States Department of State: Duties and responsibilities

 The Department of State conducts these activities with a civilian workforce, and normally uses the Foreign Service personnel system for positions that require service abroad.
 Employees may be assigned to diplomatic missions abroad to represent the United States, analyze and report on political, economic, and social trends; adjudicate visas; and respond to the needs of US citizens abroad.

 The US maintains diplomatic relations with about 180 countries and maintains relations with many international organizations, adding up to 273 posts around the world.
 In the United States, about 5,000 professional, technical, and administrative employees work compiling and analyzing reports from overseas, providing logistical support to posts, communicating with the American public, formulating and overseeing the budget, issuing passports and travel warnings, and more.
 In carrying out these responsibilities, the Department of State works in close coordination with other federal agencies, including the departments of Defense, Treasury, and Commerce.
 The department also consults with Congress about foreign policy initiatives and policies.

 Organization

-Secretary of state
+Secretary of state and leadership structure

-The secretary of state is the chief executive officer of the Department of State and a member of the Cabinet who answers directly to, and advises, the president of the United States.
-The secretary organizes and supervises the entire department and its staff.
+The most senior official in the Department is the Secretary of State.
+The Secretary is the chief executive officer of the Department of State and a member of the Cabinet who answers directly to, and advises, the president of the United States.
+The Secretary organizes and supervises the entire department and its staff.

+Immediately subordinate to the Secretary are the Deputy Secretary and the Deputy Secretary for Management and Resources, the second- and third-highest-ranking officials in the department.
+Ranking below the two Deputy Secretaries are six Under Secretaries, who each oversee several bureaus and offices tasked with specific areas of policy and administration.
+Each bureau or office, in turn, is managed by a senior official.
+The senior official in most bureaus is an Assistant Secretary of State, with some senior officials having other titles such as Director or Ambassador-at-Large.
+The final tier of senior leadership below Assistant Secretary is Deputy Assistant Secretary, of which there are several dozen.
+Staff below the Deputy Assistant Secretary rank are generally considered "working level."

+Officials from the Secretary through the Assistant Secretaries are nominated by the President and confirmed by the Senate.